openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### How do I identify a group of TestNG or JUnit tests in their own directory?

-Add a line specifying the directory to TEST.ROOT; the line is the same for both TestNG and JUnit tests:
+Add a line specifying the directory to `TEST.ROOT`; the line is the same for both TestNG and JUnit tests:

     TestNG.dirs = dir1 dir2 dir3 ...